-Year 6 - There will be an offer of lunchtime Well-being Club once a week for this year group.
+Year 6 - The Well-being lead will offer a range of opportunities for children to take part in well-being work on transition, friendships and coping skills.
+This may take the form of group work, book clubs or class work.
 This will aim to consolidate the positive approaches to managing mental health and well-being that have been developed throughout children's journey at d'Auvergne.